 Elephants | Ecosystem engineers and architects of Nature

 Elephants are ecosystem engineers and architects of nature and play a vital role in maintaining habitats.
-They are preserved in forests and other biospheres as they help to sustain the ecological balance of the environment.
-Elephants are big-sized species on land, defeating their peers and other foes, and are essential animals with significant benefits.
+They are preserved in forests and other biospheres because they help to sustain the ecological balance of the environment.
+They are large-sized species on land, defeating their peers and other foes, and are essential animals with significant benefits.

 Elephants are the best ecosystem architects of any country.